STARInformatics/biomed-workbench/README.md

 This project resides in [this Github project repository](https://github.com/STARInformatics/biomed-workbench).

 Here, we assume that we are using a Debian Linux flavor (like Ubuntu) to run the application.
-Adjust the commands accordingly to your chosen operating system (e.g. Microsoft Windows procedures will be different).
+Adjust the commands accordingly to your chosen operating system (e.g. Microsoft Windows procedures will be slightly different).
+Note that under Linux, you may need to use _sudo_ to run some of these package installation commands.

 First, some software may need to be updated and installed.
 In preparation, update your local package index as follows: